 1. A small room that is clear of any obstacles:

 This room will provide us with the ability to see how the system reacts to just seeing the walls of a room without any interference.
-During this test we collected the data and the feedback from this allowed us to alter the interpolation of points in a different manner.
-Once we tested again, we found our lines to be straight and have a perfect rendering of the environment.
-This acted as our baseline scan.
+This could possibly lead to a default setting and a calibration point.